-Leaders will make clear the party and committee priorities for the term.
+More broadly considered, leaders will make clear the party and committee priorities for the term.
 If your proposals align with those priorities, explore that overlap further.
 Is it better to advance a stand-alone bill, or to work to incorporate your proposals as part of a larger legislative vehicle?
-Party and committee leaders will often suggest who to coordinate with or where to make changes.
+Party and committee leaders will often suggest whom to coordinate with or where to make changes.